Overview

 What Research Shows

-Effective succession planning can help organizations retain key employees.
+Effective succession planning can help organisations retain key employees.
 According to Gartner, just 25% of employees are confident about their careers at their current organisation.
 By providing a clear path for advancement, organisations can increase career confidence, employee engagement and motivation.

 The Case for Succession Planning